gazebosim/gz-msgs/tutorials/cppgetstarted.md

 ## Overview

-This tutorial describes how to get started using Ignition Msgs with C++.
+This tutorial describes how to get started using Gazebo Msgs with C++.

 We will run through a simple example that populates a message and prints it.
 Start by creating a bare-bones main file using the editor of your choice.